BirdeeHub/argmark/README.md

 ### `M.setup(opts?: { keys?: table, edit_opts?: table })`

 Registers normal-mode keybindings for arglist manipulation.

-Each keybinding may be replaced or disabled with `false`.
+Each keybinding may be changed.
+Global keybindings (the ones not in the edit window) may also disabled with `false`.

 ```lua
 require("argmark").setup {